Dr J S FitzGerald Frazer

 Mrs Lynn Kupiec is responsible for the day-to-day smooth running of the practice and co-ordinates the work of the other staff.
 She will be pleased to discuss any non-medical problems you may have.

 The receptionists are your first point of contact with the practice.
 They will help you to use the services provided.
-The practice is ably supported by two secretaries.
+The practice is ably supported by three secretaries.

-Our senior practice sister Janet Holmes and her team of multi-skilled sisters can help you with a wide range of nursing services including health checks, dressings, ear syringing, cervical smears, immunisations, travel advice, phlebotomy, blood pressure reviews, asthma monitoring, HRT checks, contraception reviews and medication reviews.
+Our senior practice sister Michelle Maiden and her team of multi-skilled sisters can help you with a wide range of nursing services including health checks, dressings, ear syringing, cervical smears, immunisations, travel advice, phlebotomy, blood pressure reviews, asthma monitoring, HRT checks, contraception reviews and medication reviews.

 Our practice nurses are always available to deal with any minor injuries or ailments, through the 'Fast Track' treatment scheme.

 Our Clinical Pharmacist Harry Singh can help you with all medicine queries including prescription requests, advice about indication and use of treatment and medication reconciliation after Hospital discharge.
 Harry can help you with a wide range of services including blood pressure reviews, asthma monitoring including inhaler technique and medication reviews.

 Our Clinical Pharmacist is available to see Patients face to face or help with any medication queries over the telephone.

 Attached Staff (based at Newport Cottage Care Centre)

 Health Visitors - telephone 01952 825059